tevador/RandomX/doc/design.md

 RandomX uses a fixed-length instruction encoding with 8 bytes per instruction.
 This allows a 32-bit immediate value to be included in the instruction word.
 The interpretation of the instruction word bits was chosen so that any 8-byte word is a valid instruction.
 This allows for very efficient random program generation (see chapter 1.1.1).

+#### 2.1.1 Instruction complexity

+The VM is a complex instruction set machine that allows both register and memory addressed operands.
+However, each RandomX instructions translates to only 1-7 x86 instructions (1.8 on average).
+It is important to keep the instruction complexity relatively low to minimize the efficiency advantage of specialized hardware with a tailored instruction set.

 ### 2.2 Program

 The program executed by the VM has the form of a loop consisting of 256 random instructions.